Solar Panel and Poverty Extinction

 What Is Solar Energy ?

-According to Wikipedia, Solar energy is radiant light and heat from the Sun that is harnessed using a range of technologies such as solar power to generate electricity, solar thermal energy including solar water heating, and solar architecture. the Sun is a tremendously strong energy source, and sunlight is by far the most abundant source of energy received by Earth.
+According to Wikipedia, Solar energy is radiant light and heat from the Sun that is harnessed using a range of technologies such as solar power to generate electricity, solar thermal energy including solar water heating, and solar architecture.
+The Sun is a tremendously strong energy source, and sunlight is by far the most abundant source of energy received by Earth.
 Solar energy has huge potential, as Earth receives nearly 200,000 times the world's entire daily electric-generating capacity in the form of solar energy every day.

-Solar energy may be harnessed in three ways: -Photovoltaics, solar heating and cooling, and concentrating solar power. -Solar heating and cooling (SHC) and -Concentrating solar power (CSP) utilize the sun's heat to heat space or water in SHC systems, or to power typical electricity-generating turbines in CSP power plants.
+- -Concentrating solar power (CSP) utilize the sun's heat to heat space or water in SHC systems, or to power typical electricity-generating turbines in CSP power plants.

 Energy & Poverty